SABS-R3/module01_software_engineering/12_optimisation_1/practicals/practical.md

    using the instructions in the `README.md`, and run it using `python simulate.py`.

+1. Profile the `Simulation.integrate` function.

 1. Vectorise the code in `Simulation.diffusion()`, using only a single call to `np.random.randn`.
 How does this improve the profiled time of this function?
-What is the memory cost of vectorising this code?
+What is the memory cost of vectorising this code, how does it scale with the number of cells
+   $N$?

 1. Vectorise the code in `Simulation.boundaries()`, using the `np.where()` function.
    Again make an estimate of the memory cost involved.